 When investigating different networks, it’s prudent to learn which insurers they work with, and whether you would be expected to follow the network’s lead when it comes to placing your clients’ business.

 Additionally, it’s worth seeking out a network that provides your agency much more than profit sharing.
 Check to see whether the network you’re considering offers you:

 - Carrier Relationship Management and Placement Services teams that help you earn more compensation, write more policies, and retain more customers

 - Agency Growth Partners who focus on identifying new streams of revenue and who help to build strategic plans to accelerate your business

 - Easy-to-use technology that helps your agency make money

-- Accounting and billing services, carrier code setup and maintenance, an IT help desk, and staff training for your agency
+- Invoicing and billing services, carrier code setup and maintenance, an IT help desk, and staff training for your agency

 - Marketing Support Services that help you elevate your agency’s profile and digital presence through website updates and redesigns

 - Automated e-mail communications to your customers that help you round more accounts and drive new revenue

 When doing your due diligence on which agency network to consider, it’s best to look for a partner that will maximize your compensation while you continue to make the executive decisions managing your carrier relationships.